 I can put my hand on my heart and say that we have never had a project go “over budget”.
 There are four key ingredients for controlling the cost of house renovation: a taut specification, a fixed price, an appropriate payment schedule, and a figure for the total renovation cost.
 We spend an age on the first, tie down prices for the second, agree suitable payments for the third, and detail everything for the fourth.
 You can do the same.

-We provide links at the foot of this blog to advise you further on successful house renovation, and to guide on what things cost.
+We provide links at the foot of this blog to advise you further on successful house renovation, and to guide you on what things cost.

 House Renovation Specification